In this section

 - Download: Fact Sheet – Boreal Caribou in the NWT

 Boreal caribou study reports

-There are a number of ecological studies being conducted on boreal caribou in other regions of the NWT.
-The purpose of the studies is to increase knowledge of boreal caribou, to help inform decision-making.
+There are a number of research and monitoring projects being conducted on boreal caribou in different regions of the NWT.
+The purpose of these initiatives is to increase our knowledge of Boreal caribou in order to help inform decision-making